tuub/theses-publisher-policies/README.md

 When publishing a journal article, authors usually transfer exclusive rights to the publisher.
 Most publishers have policies on self-archving and authors' own re-use of the content.
 Publisher terms differ though.
 This project summarises publisher policies on
 * re-use of published journal articles in a thesis, and
-* inclusion of yet unpublished, submitted articles in a thesis.
+* inclusion of yet unpublished, submitted journal articles in a thesis.

 Information on publisher policies is provided in [English](/policies_EN.md) and [German](/policies_DE.md).